pankajbisht/openDB/README.md

 How to Use This Js
 ===================

-# if u are using local storage
+# if you are using local storage

 db.local.methodname

-# if u are using session storage
+# if you are using session storage

 db.session.methodname

-Local and Session storage method lis
+Local and Session storage method list
 ====================================

 set --> set storage